 A tear in leather is truly heartbreaking.
 But the good news is an expert can repair it so finely that it will look as if there has been no such tear there.

-There are repair kits available in the market with diy instructions which you can follow to the t – you may get satisfactory results depending on the skill you have at such works – no guarantee.
-The repair process involves making a clean cut of the hole and then attaching a patch from behind and the glueing it .
-I would leave it the professional if it was mine.
+There are repair kits available in the market with DIY instructions which you can follow to the ‘T’ – you may get satisfactory results depending on the skill you have at such works – no guarantee.
+The repair process involves making a clean cut of the hole and then attaching a patch from behind and then glueing it .
+I would leave it to the professional if it was mine.

 Do store stain sources like pens , lipsticks inside a pouch ; not in the pockets of your leather jacket or bag.

 Also Make sure that you are not wearing a new clothing which may bleed next to a light coloured leather item.
 Prevention is better than cure in leather care.

 Pen ink stains – don’t even think of removing it yourself.
 Give it to professionals.; even for ink pen stain, not only permanent ink stains.
 DIY solutions will further damage leather surface

 If you get any oily stain on the leather, wipe the oil ( like butter, oil grease etc) immediately with a dry towel or tissue to wipe the grease off.
 After some time the excess oil will be absorbed by the leather.
 No use trying to wash off the oil.

 One main tip is – Do not wait for any stain to settle for long on leather.
 Deal with fresh stains immediately.